abdullahcanakci/network_clock/readme.md

 - Larger ground planes on both sides and more stiching.
 - Thermal reliefs on all pads whether through hole or smt pad.
 It was hard to solder some pads on the prototype.
 - Removed one of the commons connection from displays to ease routing.
 - Larger board size.
-42mm to 50mm.
+42mm to 60mm.
+With mounting holes
 - Prototype programming power source was 3V3 which wasn't enough for display driver.
 Changed to 5V.
 - Better routing of signal traces.
 - Wider trace width.
 10 to 14 mil for regular, 15 to ~20mil for power traces.